svidgen/QuickDAL/docs/connections.md

 ## Inject query execution functions

-The alternate {{QueryBuilder}} constructor takes four proxy functions as parameters.
+The alternative `QueryBuilder` constructor takes four proxy functions as parameters.
 * `createCommand` : Returns an `IDbCommand`.
 * `executeReader(IDbCommand)` : Executes an `IDbCommand` and returns an `IDataReader`.
 * `executeNonQuery(IDbCommand)` : Executes an `IDbCommand` and returns an `Int32` (usually rows changed)